contao/docs/docs/dev/framework/templates/creating-templates.md

 {{< version "5.2" >}}

 You can render content elements directly in your Twig templates via the `content_element()` function.
-This function either takes a database ID of an existing content element - or just the type of a content element.
+This function either takes a database ID of an existing content element, a `ContentElementReference` object - or just the type of a content element.
 In the latter case you can then also define all the options with which this content element should be rendered.
 This allows you to render content elements on the fly without having to define them in the database.